Marion Maréchal: Regional candidacy in Provence-Alpes-Côte d'Azur (2015)

-In April 2015, Marion Maréchal-Le Pen was chosen by her party to be the leading FN candidate in the southeastern region of Provence-Alpes-Côte d’Azur in that year's regional elections, after her grandfather was expelled for his remarks on the Holocaust.
+In April 2015, Marion Maréchal was chosen by her party to be the leading FN candidate in the southeastern region of Provence-Alpes-Côte d’Azur in that year's regional elections, after her grandfather was expelled for his remarks on the Holocaust.
 She did not support his expulsion.
 The elections came a month after an Islamist terror attack which killed 130 people in Paris.
-Maréchal-Le Pen reacted on television by declaring that "Today, we can see that immigration has become favorable terrain for the development of Islamism".
+Maréchal reacted on television by declaring that "Today, we can see that immigration has become favorable terrain for the development of Islamism".

 In the first round of voting, she won 40.55% of the vote, becoming one of six FN candidates to lead a region.
 Socialist candidate Christophe Castaner then withdrew, to avoid splitting the vote for The Republicans' mayor of Nice, Christian Estrosi.
-In the second round of voting, no FN candidate won a region, with Maréchal-Le Pen losing to Estrosi by 54.78% to 45.22%.
+In the second round of voting, no FN candidate won a region, with Maréchal losing to Estrosi by 54.78% to 45.22%.
 She received the best result for a National Front candidate, Marine Le Pen in comparison obtaining 42% in the Nord-Pas-de-Calais-Picardie region.